 Like last year, I didn’t think 2012 was a strong year for albums.
 But there were a good number of individual songs that I loved this year.

-Here are the first 10 after the jump.
+Here are the first 10 of the best songs of 2012 after the jump.

 20. Big Boi featuring Kelly Rowland, Mama Told Me